Vineflower/vineflower-site/source/output-comparison.rst

         <failed to decompile>

 Vineflower is able to recover the pattern match.
-CFR is able to recover the pattern match, but it produces unnecessary local variable definitions.
+CFR is able to avoid using labels, but it doesn't recover the pattern match and produces unnecessary local variable definitions.
 Fernflower and Procyon are unable to recover the pattern match, and use a labeled break to recover the control flow.
 JD-GUI can't decompile the method.

 Top-level boxing
 ----------------